nysol/mcmd/README.md

  for the purpose of high-speed processing of large-scale structured tabular data in CSV format.
-It is possible to efficiently process large scale data with hundred millions row of records on a standard PC with MCMD using a standard PC.
+It is possible to efficiently process large scale data with hundred millions row of records on a standard PC.
  Its origin can be traced back to the early 1990s.
- Y. Matsuda developed this data processing methodology and commands for large-scale system development projects which was implemented in big companies.
+ Y. Matsuda developed this data processing methodology and commands for large-scale system development projects which was implemented in some companies.
  The “M” in M-Command stands for his initial.

 MCMD provides about 70 different commands